 - are free of bias resulting from any prejudice, including prejudice related to sexual orientation and gender identity; and

 - ensure equal opportunity for employment and advancement.

 - PROFESSIONAL LEARNING

-To assist all staff to become more knowledgeable about sexual and gender minority identities, cultures, and communities, Student Learning Services will provide professional learning opportunities to assist all staff to acquire the knowledge, skills, attitudes, and appropriate teaching practices necessary to create safe, inclusive, equitable, and respectful schools regardless of how students are perceived or identified.
+To assist all staff to become more knowledgeable about sexual and gender minority identities, cultures, and communities, Diversity Education and Comprehensive School Health will provide professional learning opportunities to assist all staff to acquire the knowledge, skills, attitudes, and appropriate teaching practices necessary to create safe, inclusive, equitable, and respectful schools regardless of how students are perceived or identified.

 - TEACHING AND LEARNING RESOURCES

 Teaching and learning resources shall be chosen and/or updated to promote critical thinking and should include age-appropriate materials that accurately reflect the diversity of Canada's sexual and gender minority families, cultures, and communities.